AgileLatvia/agiledayriga/README.md

 2. Then open `_data/sessions.yml`
 3. Create a section for the conference year you need and start to add data.
 4. Please note, that if some data is not available do not set anything. `""` is treated as `empty` value.
-5. Please note, that speaker's photo shoul be stored in `img/speakers/`.
+5. Please note, that speaker's photo should be stored in `img/speakers/`.
 It's also important to preserve the balance between size and quality.
 6. If there're more than one speaker feel free to add a block for the second one.
 Check the example below.

 Here's an example: